-When prompted to enter text, the current text entry mode appears above the Right Soft Key as ABC, abc, Sym, 123, WORD, word.
-To change the input mode, press Right Soft Key , use to highlight an option, then press .
+When prompted to enter text, the current text entry mode appears above the Right Soft Key as abc, ABC, Sym, 123, Emoticons, word or WORD.
+To change the input mode, press Right Soft Key a, use to highlight an option, then press.